Images courtesy of David Gobbitt Flickr

 Oliver was a year old and living with his parents & infant sibling.

 James Oliver Prentice, 31, a Corn Merchant’s Clerk, born Ipswich.

-Louisa Jane Prentice (nee Todd), 21, Born Ipswich.
+Louisa Jane Prentice (nee Trodd), 21, Born Ipswich.

 1 general servant.

 1891 9, Spring Road, Ipswich.